teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 4: Create APIs

-Let's use PJL in your website.
-You need to create APIs which interact with the file logic `pixleate.js`.
+Create APIs which interact with the logic file `pixleate.js`.
 It will give interaction to users who use your application.

-- Selects an area for masking, unmasking and pixelating.
+- Select an area for masking, unmasking and pixelating.

 ```bash select(x, y, width, height)
 var pxl = pixelate(canvas);